IanMacwan/dorodoro/README.md

 # 🧠 dorodoro

-> A minimal, clean-architecture browser extension for enforcing attention boundaries on YouTube.
+> A minimal, clean-architecture browser extension for enforcing attention boundaries on YouTube/Youtube Shorts.

 dorodoro tracks **active tab time only**, delivers staged warnings, and automatically closes YouTube when limits are exceeded.